top of page

-The first wellness exam is crucial in establishing the health of your puppy, so it is important to bring your puppy in for an exam as soon as possible.
-Premature puppies may suffer more from medical issues as their immune system is not fully mature, and may be more susceptible to certain health issues.
+Premature puppies may suffer more from medical issues as their immune system is not fully mature and may be more susceptible to certain health issues.
 Puppies that have not had adequate medical care prior to adoption may have pre-existing conditions that need to be addressed.
-At Central Valley Animal Hospital, our puppy exam will ensure that your new companion will be on his or her way to growing up healthy and strong.
+At Central Valley Animal Hospital, our puppy exam will ensure that your new companion will be on their way to growing up healthy and strong.

 YOUR PUPPY’S FIRST VISIT

-At your puppy's first visit with us, we will perform a comprehensive examination and check for internal and external parasites.
-Puppies will need a series of vaccinations during their first year of life to protect them from many dangerous (but preventable) diseases, and we will develop a vaccination plan specifically for your puppy.
-We will discuss any questions you may have concerning care for your pet including: diet and nutrition, behavioral issues, integrating the new puppy into your home, and house training.
+We will perform a comprehensive examination during the visit and check for internal and external parasites.
+During their first year of life, puppies need a series of vaccinations to protect them from many dangerous (but preventable) diseases, and we will develop a vaccination plan specifically for your puppy.

 Your puppy’s first exam will include: